 - Plug your preferred cable into the “Audio Out” ports

-- Connect the cables’ opposite ends into the Output’s “Audio In.”
+- Connect the cables’ opposite ends to the Output’s “Audio In.”

 - Power on your Pioneer receiver and the source equipment